 Full-featured drones (not toy models) represent a significant investment due to their advanced features and components.
 Even a small pocket-sized drone like the DJI Mini 2 can cost over $400, while larger specialty drones (construction, real estate, etc.) can easily reach prices of over $1,500.
 (This story focuses on full-feature drones; we published a separate story on beginner drones aimed at kids.)

 Whether you’re looking for a recreational or professional drone, the following features will guarantee that you get the most out of the model you choose:

 • Headless mode.
-Normally, drones turn left or right based on where the device’s front end is facing.
+Drones normally turn left or right based on where the device’s front end faces.
 Headless mode allows for steering based on where the pilot is facing so that left and right stay consistent throughout a flight.

 • Portability.
 While standard drones are not exactly compact, many models are capable of folding into themselves for easier transportation (DJI brand drones in particular).
 If your drone of choice takes up more space than expected, consider investing in a carrying case to prevent damage from bumps and the elements.

 • Camera.
 Cameras are a common feature in both professional and recreational drones.
-If you specifically want to use the drone for photography purposes, make sure that it is capable of recording 4K video to get the best image quality possible.
+If you specifically want to use the drone for photography purposes, make sure that it's capable of recording 4K video to get the best image quality possible.

 1. Best overall: DJI Air 2S Drone Quadcopter UAV

 DJI is a big name in drones, and it's easy to see why.
 The brand’s drones consistently feature some of the best cameras on the market and frequently include essential ease-of-use features for pilots of all skill levels.
 The Air 2S is a great example of a 4K camera drone that is a good fit for amateurs and pros alike.